About Ames

-Ames is a city in Dodge County, Nebraska.
+Ames is an unincorporated community in Dodge County, Nebraska.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 The Dodge County Sheriff’s Office also helps with maintaining law and order in the surrounding areas, providing support and resources for local law enforcement.
 For a more full search, the Nebraska State Patrol offers a centralized repository for criminal history records through the Nebraska Criminal History Online System.
 This portal allows users to conduct searches and access important criminal data online.
 Ames falls under the jurisdiction of the Dodge County District Court, which handles various legal matters for the area.
 Those interested in obtaining court records can do so by visiting the court clerk's office or accessing the court's online portal, where many records are available for review.
 Vital records, such as birth, death, and marriage certificates, can be requested from the Dodge County Clerk-Recorder’s Office or through the Nebraska Department of Health and Human Services.
 Property records, managed by the Dodge County Assessor and Recorder, are also accessible online, providing valuable information for residents and potential buyers alike.
 Under the Nebraska Public Records Statutes, individuals can request general public records, which typically garner responses within 5 to 10 business days, ensuring that the community remains informed and engaged in matters of public interest.